saalfeldlab/n5-ij/README.md

 * HDF5
     * Specify a file ending in `.h5` ,`.hdf5`, or `.hdf`
     * example `C:\user\docs\example.h5`

+## Backend

+Specify the backend by protocol, "file:" or not protocol indicate the local file system:

 * Amazon S3
     * Specify one of two url styles:
     * `s3://bucket-name/path/to/root.n5`